 A lot of people consider Batman and Robin the worst of this franchise, and I used to be one of them because I distinctly remember cursing to my friend throughout, but upon re-examination, Forever earns that designation because it doesn’t know what it wants to be.
 The main problem with the film is the terrible script, which itself has a dual personality of seriousness and silliness, likely due to it being written by Lee Batchler & Janet Scott Batchler and Akiva Goldsman, a screenwriter with a lot of bad films on his resume.
 In the opening moments when Batman first speaks in response to Alfred’s suggestion about taking a sandwich, he delivers the groan-inducing line, “I’ll get drive-thru,” foreshadowing the impending train wreck.

-The story deals with Two Face teaming with the Riddler, the latter having created a device to steal people's I.Q.s, to do what with isn't exactly clear.
-Two Face kills Dick's parents (sound familiar?) and Bruce takes him in.
-After learning Bruce's identity and with encouragement from Alfred, Dick becomes Robin.
+The story deals with Two Face teaming with the Riddler, the latter having created a device to steal people’s I.Q.s, to do what with isn’t exactly clear.
+Two Face kills Dick’s parents (sound familiar?) and Bruce takes the boy in.
+After learning Bruce’s identity and with encouragement from Alfred, Dick becomes Robin.

 The villains, who in essence are both portrayed as bad imitations of Nicholson’s Joker, are poorly realized, most evident by Schumacher in the Special Features repeatedly calling Two Face “Harvey Two Face,” yet he never refers to “Bruce Batman.”
 A scene that demonstrates the lack of understanding of the character is when Two Face is in Wayne Manor and keeps flipping a coin before he can join into the fray, which undercuts letting fate decide the outcome of a decision.